RoomDate/roomdate-BE/ReadMe.md

 Room Date aims to eliminate those awkward interactions by helping you match with people based on shared interests or values.
 Using a dating app styled UI it's easy to swipe through our database and find potential roomies with a familiar UX.

-Log in securely with your Google account to access potential roomies.</h6>

 ![FrontendMockup](https://user-images.githubusercontent.com/83792867/137665640-1cb9f64b-4aee-4534-85e7-1750470c4c7e.png)